thearyanmittal/facial-recognition/README.md

 ### LBPH Face Recognizer
 Face recognizer built into the OpenCV library.

-### TensorFlow Transfer Learning Model (ResNet)
+### TensorFlow Transfer Learning Model (Inception ResNet V2)
-A Keras Sequential model with two layers (~24,000,000 total parameters).
+A Keras Sequential model with two layers (~54,000,000 total parameters).
-1. the ResNet image classification model (trained on the ImageNet dataset) with last layer removed
+1. the Inception image classification model (trained on the ImageNet dataset) with last layer removed
 2. a Dense layer with one neuron for each potential face

 It performs *much* better than the LBPH recognizer.